-Research completed by team members before the formation of PAD demonstrated that sending SMS messages with agricultural advice to smallholder sugar cane farmers increased yields by 11.5%.
+Research completed by team members before the formation of PxD demonstrated that sending SMS messages with agricultural advice to smallholder sugar cane farmers increased yields by 11.5%.
 It also demonstrated that creating a platform through which farmers could report fertilizer delivery delays by the contract farming company reduced the incidence by 21.6%.

-PAD established Kenya as a “sandbox” for further developing ideas on how best to offer mobile phone-based agricultural extension services.
+PxD established Kenya as a “sandbox” for further developing ideas on how best to offer mobile phone-based agricultural extension services.
 In 2016, we piloted an SMS-based advisory service among 1,900 smallholder maize farmers that provided input recommendations conditional on local soil tests.
 In early 2017, we rolled out a more intensive system that offered information not only via SMS but also through phone calls and an e-extension system among 5,900 farmers.

 With this proof-of concept, we continue to work with farmers across Western Kenya to experiment with new methods of communicating customized agricultural information effectively.

 Kenya’s Ministry of Agriculture, Livestock, Fisheries and Irrigation (MoALFI) asked PxD to develop and implement a two-way SMS mobile campaign platform on their behalf.
 The request was prompted by the outbreak of Fall Armyworm (FAW), a dangerous pest new to the continent and rapidly spreading; the service initially focused on FAW before moving to cover a range of agricultural advice.
 The service is called MoA-INFO and operates from the shortcode 40130.
 Sending and receiving messages is free for farmers and can be accessed by any Safaricom or Airtel user.
 PxD runs A/B tests on the platform to improve the service and also conducts phone and in-person surveys with farmers to learn about how they are using the information that they receive from MoA-INFO.